parth30034/Data-discovery-portal/ADLS_SETUP.md

 - Ensure `VITE_ADLS_SAS_URL` is set in `.env` file
 - Or update `ADLS_SAS_URL` in `src/config/adls.ts`
 - Restart the dev server after changing `.env` file

+**File path not found or incorrect**
+- Verify `VITE_ADLS_METADATA_PATH` points to the correct file in your ADLS container
+- Default path is `metadata.json` if not specified
+- Ensure the file exists at the specified path in your container
+- Path should be relative to the container root (e.g., `outputs/scan_result.json`)

 **Data not displaying correctly**
 - Verify JSON structure matches `InventorySummary` interface